-All students must participate in a meal plan.
+All full-time students must participate in a meal plan.
 Limited or no food service is available during fall, Thanksgiving, December holiday, winter, spring, or other breaks.
-During some breaks, food may be available by using Coyote Cash, cash, or by purchasing a break week meal plan.
+During some breaks, food may be available for purchase.
 The College also maintains a food pantry for supplemental needs.